 ✔ Recommended area to stay in Munich for a central district with great parks, cafés & restaurants

-Located just north and northwest of Altstadt, Maxvorstadt is one of the best places to base yourself when travelling in Munich.
-The district is Munich’s hub for art, culture, and education, hosting a number of the city’s best museums and galleries as well as several universities.
+Located just north and northwest of Altstadt, Maxvorstadt is a fantastic area to base yourself when traveling in Munich.
+The district is Munich’s hub for art, culture, and education, hosting a number of the city’s most popular museums and art galleries, as well as several universities.

-There’s a strong student presence that gives the Maxvorstadt area a buzzing vibe.
-Cafés, bars, and restaurants are strewn throughout the district.
+A strong student presence gives the Maxvorstadt area a buzzing vibe.
+The district is strewn with cafes, bars, and restaurants.
 Grabbing a late-night döner kebab in Maxvorstadt is one of the finer pleasures of resting your head here.

 Recommended hotels in Maxvorstadt